The court will set cases for status within 60 days of the filing of

 26 of the Federal Rules of Civil Procedure (see Local

 and Settlement Conferences

-hold scheduling and settlement conferences.
-Some of these may be held
+scheduling and settlement conferences.
+Some of these may be held by

-- The court hears motions on Monday through Thursday at 9:00 AM.
+The court hears motions on Friday (odd number

-expected to be present whether or not the motion is agreed.
-Counsel
+appear, counsel is expected to be present whether or not the motion is

 The court encourages the parties to work out discovery disputes and